 Are you taking a balanced meal containing meat, fish, eggs, poultry and dairy?
-Taking these foods in your meals is very important because they contain a very important vitamin, vitamin B12.
+Taking these foods in your meals is very important because they contain a very important vitamin, Vitamin B12.
 This vitamin is water-soluble and also called cobalamin.
 It plays an important role in the production of RBCs and DNA, and also in proper functioning of nervous system.
-But unfortunately deficiency of such a crucial vitamin is quite common, particularly in seniors.
+But unfortunately Vitamin B12 deficiency is quite common, particularly in seniors.
 And the cause of deficiency is mainly lack of the vitamin in your diet or inability of your body to absorb it from food.
 So, today Earth’s Wisdom will touch this very important topic of how to protect yourself from vitamin B12 deficiency.

 How will you identify that you are deficient in vitamin B12?
 Unfortunately the symptoms can take years to appear.
 Diagnosis is also complex.
 Sometimes vitamin B12 deficiency is mistaken for folate deficiency.

 When levels of B12 drop, they cause folate levels to drop too.
 In such a case, if only folate deficiency is corrected, the underlying problem of B12 deficiency persists.

 If your skin is looking abnormally pale or has a yellowish tinge on it and also on whites of eyes, you may be vitamin B12 deficient.
 This is because your red blood cell production is hampered due to lack of B12.

 Vitamin B12 has a very important role to play in the production of DNA that is required to produce RBCs.
 Without it, instructions to build the cells remain incomplete and cells cannot divide.
 This gives rise to a type of anemia known as megaloblastic anemia wherein RBCs produced in bone marrow are big and fragile.